-Bread Pudding Muffins Recipe
+Bread Pudding Muffins

-- 3. Preheat the oven to 325°F (160°C).
-Line a standard-size 12-cup muffin tin with paper liners, or generously grease with butter.
+Preheat the oven to 325°F (160°C).
+Line a standard-size 12-cup muffin tin with paper liners or generously butter the muffin cups.